radon-h2020/radon-function-lib/README.md

 ## Black linting

 [Black](https://black.readthedocs.io/en/stable) is a Python linter for passive or intrusive linting of your code base.
-This FaaS is executed with a POST http request with one argument passed in a JSON object.
+This FaaS is executed with a POST http request with arguments passed in a JSON object.

 It takes the following argument:
 `git-repo` - A public repo will be cloned and the content traversed for .py extensions and linted.
+`git-branch` - The branch that is cloned

 The function outputs a suggested diff for each file.